ohjey/stacks/README.md

 # Stacks Framework Documentation

-Stacks is a lightweight CSS/JavaScript framework that provides intuitive layout components using custom HTML elements.
-It simplifies flexbox layouts with semantic `<vStack>` and `<hStack>` elements.
+Stacks is a lightweight JavaScript framework that provides intuitive layout components using custom HTML elements.
+It simplifies flexbox layouts with semantic `<vStack>` and `<hStack>` elements, requiring only a single JavaScript file.

 ## Getting Started